-Significant changes in assumptions for the July 1, 2022 measurement date are as follows:
+Significant changes in assumptions for the July 1, 2023 measurement date are as follows:

-- The discount rate changed from 2.28% to 4.06%. - The healthcare cost trend and election assumptions were updated. - The assumptions for salary, mortality, withdrawal and retirement were updated based on the new PSERS assumptions.
+- The discount rate changed from 4.06% to 4.13%. - The healthcare cost trend assumption was updated.

 Significant changes in assumptions for prior measurement dates are as follows: